Costa-tintin/nakuru-nvdi-analysis-2024/README.md

 Comparison with agricultural yield data
 Addition of other vegetation indices (EVI, SAVI, etc.)
 About the Author
-[Your Name] is a geospatial analyst specializing in agricultural remote sensing and precision farming applications.
-With expertise in satellite image processing, GIS analysis, and geofencing solutions, [Your Name] provides actionable insights for agricultural stakeholders.
+Constantine is a geospatial analyst specializing in agricultural remote sensing and precision farming applications.
+With expertise in satellite image processing, GIS analysis, and geofencing solutions, Constantine provides actionable insights for agricultural stakeholders.

 Contact & Services
 For inquiries about: